 Scotland is the mystical land up North where Harry Potter came to life.
 Venture into the Highlands to find eerie film locations, castles, and steam trains, while in Edinburgh, find the café where J.K.
 Rowling began her story and stop by Victoria Street, the inspiration behind Diagon Alley.

-Jacobite steam train over Glenfinnan Viaduct, Fort Williams
+Jacobite Steam Train over Glenfinnan Viaduct, Fort Williams

 What: Probably the most famous scene in Harry Potter is when the Hogwarts Express steam train travels over the Glenfinnan Viaduct, which boasts picturesque Scottish Highlands scenery on every side.
 You can board the Jacobite steam train from Fort Williams and cross the viaduct while enjoying The Jacobite High Tea in first-class.
-Bite into Ploughman’s sarnies, homemade cakes and scones with strawberry preserves and clotted cream.
+Bite into Scottish cheddar and coronation chicken sarnies, homemade cakes and scones with strawberry preserves and clotted cream.
+This luxury experience is magical in many ways – not only do you get an elegant afternoon tea aboard a steam train, but you get to experience the untouched countryside that Harry Potter is famous for.

-Where: Tom-na-Faire, Fort William, PH33 6EN
+Where: Tom-na-Faire, PH33 6EN

-How much: £27 per person
+How much: £28 per person

 Inverlochy Castle, Fort Williams

-Why: Explore the picturesque Glencoe area and reminisce over the familiar countryside you’ve seen in the Harry Potter films while gracefully tucking into your afternoon tea.
-You can make a day of it by taking a car ride to find the loch which inspired Hogwarts' Great Lake, Loch Shiel (as seen in the Triwizard tournament), and head to Fort Williams to board the Jacobite steam train or take a trip up to Loch Eilt, the famous resting place of Albus Dumbledore.
+What: Feel like you’ve stepped into the Wizarding World with the idyllic 19th century Inverlochy Castle in Fort Williams on the banks of Loch Eil.
+Pair this majestic castle with an afternoon tea complete with scones, cakes and other savouries of the day, as well as gourmet freshly-made sandwiches.
+You can even add a glass of rosé Champagne to top it all off.
+Here, you can explore the picturesque Glencoe area and reminisce over the familiar countryside you’ve seen in the Harry Potter films while gracefully tucking into your afternoon tea.
+You can make a day of it by taking a car ride to find the loch which inspired Hogwarts' Great Lake, Loch Shiel (as seen in the Triwizard tournament) or take a trip up to Loch Eilt, the famous resting place of Albus Dumbledore.

-Where: Torlundy, Fort William PH33 6SN
+Where: Torlundy, PH33 6SN

-How much: £35 per person
+How much: From £45 per person

 Book now: Inverlochy Castle